deepanshs/mrsimulator/docs/load_isotopomers.rst

                                                  'eta': 0.292}}]}]}

-The :meth:`~mrsimulator.simulator.Simulator.to_dict_with_units` method returns a python dictionary which can then be serialized to a file with JSON module,
+The :meth:`~mrsimulator.simulator.Simulator.to_dict_with_units` method returns a python dictionary, which can then be serialized to a file using the JSON module, as follows

 .. doctest::